Scooped Coffee Class Action Settlement

 - What happens if I do nothing?
 If you are a class member and the settlement is approved and you do nothing, the following will happen: If you paid for your scooped coffee bean purchases with a registered My Starbucks Rewards card, you will receive a credit to your account as provided in the settlement agreement.
 You will give up your right to sue on your own regarding claims that are a part of the settlement.
 If you did not use a registered My Starbucks Rewards card to pay for your scooped coffee bean purchases, you will not receive any benefit under the settlement agreement unless you file a claim.
 You will give up your right to sue on your own regarding claims that are a part of the settlement.

 - What is the effect if the court approves the settlement?
 Unless you exclude yourself from this settlement, this settlement is final and binding and your legal rights are affected even if you do not act.
 The court will determine whether to approve the settlement at a court hearing on May 24, 2013.
 You or your attorney may appear at this hearing but you don’t have to appear.

 There are two ways to submit a claim: (1) print out the paper claim form, fill it out, sign it, and mail it, postage prepaid, to the address on the top of the claim form or (2) fill out and submit the online claim form.

 You must fill out the form completely.
-Paper claim forms must be postmarked by December 23, 2013.
+Paper claim forms must be postmarked by December 24, 2013.
 Online claim forms must be submitted by 11:59 p.m.
-PST on December 23, 2013.
-This deadline may be extended if the Court does not enter judgment at the Fairness Hearing or if someone timely appeals that judgment.
-Please check this website for the latest information.
+PST on December 24, 2013.
+This deadline is final.

 Valid claims will be processed and gift cards or checks (see the claim form) will be mailed out within a month after the deadline to submit claims.